 Pallet racks, conveyors and cranes now have the Is obstacle property.
 When it is active, the object becomes an obstacle for pedestrians, and they are forced to go around it.

 The Material Handling Library is a large and rapidly developing part of AnyLogic, and it can be difficult to keep up with the changes.
 To help, we have released a new tutorial — Lead Acid Battery Production.
 In it, we show step by step how to build a model of a production line for car batteries.

 You will find the new guide in the program menu: Help -> Tutorials.
 The blog also has tutorials for this library so, if you haven’t already, be sure to take a look!
 You will also find the Material Handling Library is now streamlined and works much faster, in some cases models are 15 times quicker.

 The AnyLogic Cloud API has been updated in line with version 8.5.0, making the client for the API more flexible and easier to use.
 The new API functionality allows you to change cloud model parameters directly in the animation mode, and also extends HTML interface creation capabilities.
 To get started, check out the documentation for the updated API.

-You can install and test AnyLogic Private Cloud Lite for free until November 30 – find out more.
+You can install and test AnyLogic Private Cloud Lite for free — find out more.

-Other notable changes include an update to the OptQuest optimizer and the addition of new 3D objects, including airplanes, production machines, trucks, bicycles, and more.
+Other notable changes include an update to the OptQuest optimizer (get the most from the optimizer with this blog) and the addition of new 3D objects, including airplanes, production machines, trucks, bicycles, and more.